A Framework for Improving the Reliability of Black-box Variational Inference

 The key idea that informs our solutions to these challenges is that we want $\approxdensity_{\learningrate*}$, the target variational approximation for learning rate $\learningrate$, to be close to the optimal variational approximation $\approxdensity_{*}$.
-We measure closeness in terms of \emph{symmetrized Kullback--Leibler (KL) divergence} $\skl{\approxdensity_{*}}{\approxdensity_{\learningrate*}}$ and show that closeness in symmetrized KL divergence can be translated into bounds on other widely used accuracy metrics like Wasserstein distance \citep{Huggins:2020:VI,Bolley:2005}. \Cref{fig:algorithm-overview} summarizes our proposed algorithm, which we call \emph{Robust, Automated, and Accurate BBVI} (RAABBVI).
+We measure closeness in terms of \emph{symmetrized Kullback--Leibler (KL) divergence} $\skl{\approxdensity_{*}}{\approxdensity_{\learningrate*}}$ and show that closeness in symmetrized KL divergence can be translated into bounds on other widely used accuracy metrics like Wasserstein distance \citep{Huggins:2020:VI,Bolley:2005}. \Cref{fig:algorithm-overview} summarizes our proposed framework, which we call \emph{Robust and Automated Black-box VI (RABVI)}.
 The primary contributions of this paper are in steps 2, 3, and 4.
 In step 2, to determine convergence at a fixed step size, we build upon our approach in \citet{Dhaka:2020}, where we establish that the scale-reduction factor $\widehat R$ \citep{Gelman:1992,Gelman:2013,Vehtari:2021:R-hat}, which is widely used to determine convergence of Markov chain Monte Carlo algorithms, can be combined with a Monte Carlo standard error (MCSE) \citep{Geyer:1992,Vehtari:2021:R-hat} cutoff to construct a convergence criteria.
-We have improved upon our previous proposal by: \bealpha \item adaptively finding the size of the convergence window, which may need to be large for challenging or high-dimensional distributions over the model parameters, and \item developing a new rigorous MCSE cutoff condition that guarantees the symmetrized KL divergence between $\approxdensity_{\rho \learningrate*}$ and the estimate of $\approxdensity_{\rho \learningrate*}$ obtained via iterate averaging will be small. \eenum In step 3, we leverage recent results that characterize the bias of the stationary distribution of SGD with a fixed learning rate \citep{Dieuleveut:2020:SGD-MC} to estimate $\skl{\approxdensity_{*}}{\approxdensity_{\learningrate*}}$ and $\skl{\approxdensity_{*}}{\approxdensity_{\rho \learningrate*}}$ without access to $\approxdensity_{*}$.
-These estimates enable, in step 4, the use of a termination criterion that compares (i) the predicted relative decrease in the KL divergence if the smaller learning $\rho \learningrate$ were used and (ii) the predicted computation required to converge with the learning rate $\rho \learningrate$.
-By trading off between (i) and (ii), the criterion enables the user to balance desired accuracy against computational cost. \Cref{fig:example-result} provides an example of the high accuracy and reliability achievable using RAABBVI compared to alternative optimization algorithms and demonstrates how the user can trade off accuracy and computation by adjusting the accuracy threshold $\xi$.
+We improve upon our previous proposal by: \bealpha \item adaptively finding the size of the convergence window, which may need to be large for challenging or high-dimensional distributions over the model parameters, and \item developing a new rigorous MCSE cutoff condition that guarantees the symmetrized KL divergence between $\approxdensity_{\rho \learningrate*}$ and the estimate of $\approxdensity_{\rho \learningrate*}$ obtained via iterate averaging will be small. \eenum In step 3, we leverage recent results that characterize the bias of the stationary distribution of SGD with a fixed learning rate \citep{Dieuleveut:2020:SGD-MC} to estimate $\skl{\approxdensity_{*}}{\approxdensity_{\learningrate*}}$ and $\skl{\approxdensity_{*}}{\approxdensity_{\rho \learningrate*}}$ without access to $\approxdensity_{*}$.
+In step 4, these estimates enable the use of a termination criterion that compares (i) the predicted relative decrease in the KL divergence if the smaller learning $\rho \learningrate$ were used and (ii) the predicted computation required to converge with the learning rate $\rho \learningrate$.
+By trading off between (i) and (ii), the criterion enables the user to balance desired accuracy against computational cost. \Cref{fig:example-result} provides an example of the faster convergence, higher accuracy, and greater reliability achievable using RABVI compared to alternative optimization algorithms and demonstrates how the user can trade off accuracy and computation by adjusting the accuracy threshold $\xi$.